 This includes the room’s layout, furnishings, bedspread, linens, etc.

-Talk with the staff and tell them about your older adult’s daily routine and preferred activities.
+Talk with the staff and share your older adult’s daily routine and preferred activities.

 Ask if it’s possible to stay on the schedule they’re used to and to do the activities they’re used to.